History of the National Football League: Modern era

 Prior to the 2002 season, the league realigned the divisions.
 The realignment consisted of eight divisions of four teams each.
 The NFC and AFC Central were renamed the NFC and AFC North, and the NFC and AFC South were created as brand new divisions.
 Arizona and Seattle join the NFC West, with Arizona leaving the NFC East and Seattle leaving the AFC West.
 Atlanta, New Orleans, and Carolina move from the NFC West to the new NFC South, along with Tampa Bay leaving the old NFC Central to join the NFC South.
 Jacksonville and Tennessee move from the old AFC Central to join to the new AFC South, along with Indianapolis moving from the AFC East to the AFC South.
 The other team to join the AFC South is the brand new expansion franchise Houston Texans.
-This realignment marked the first time the divisions were realigned in the league since the AFL-NFL merger in 1970.
+This realignment marked the first time the divisions were realigned in the league since the AFL–NFL merger in 1970.

-The United Football League, which began play in 2009, had originally planned to take a direct challenge to the NFL with NFL-comparable salaries and teams in New York City and Los Angeles, but the UFL never did play in those cities (an ostensibly New York team played in Long Island and New Jersey), cut back its salaries, and instead opted for a complementary approach with teams in cities such as Las Vegas, Sacramento and Omaha; after four years, the UFL folded due to massive financial losses.
+The United Football League, which began play in 2009 and is unrelated to the aforementioned later league of the same name, had originally planned to take a direct challenge to the NFL with NFL-comparable salaries and teams in New York City and Los Angeles, but the UFL never did play in those cities (an ostensibly New York team played in Long Island and New Jersey), cut back its salaries, and instead opted for a complementary approach with teams in cities such as Las Vegas, Sacramento and Omaha; after four years, the UFL folded due to massive financial losses.
 Numerous other leagues have attempted to form over the years, but none have succeeded in having any level of competition comparable to the NFL (most never made it to their first game).

 On August 31, 2007, a story in USA Today unveiled the first changes to the league's shield logo since 1980, which took effect with the 2008 season.
 The redesign reduced the number of stars in the logo from 25 (which were found not to have a meaning beyond being decorative) to eight (for each of the league's divisions), repositioned the football in the manner of the Vince Lombardi Trophy, and changed the NFL letters to a straight, serifed font.
 The redesign was created with television and digital media, along with clothing, in mind.
 The shield logo itself dates back to the 1940s.